7 Back to School Weight Loss Tips for Busy MomsArticle posted in: Lifestyle

 Of course, conquering stress isn’t something you’re going to be able to do overnight, but it helps to plan.
 Write a list of the things that make you go “ahhh.”
 Maybe it’s time in nature, a little blessed silence in a noisy world, a news blackout, taking a few deep breaths, laughing, exercising, a girls’ night out or a big hug from someone you love.
 Have the list with you at all times and when stress hits, pull it out and pick something you think will help you get a break.

 Nutrisystem offers nutrition, hunger control, variety and most importantly for busy moms: Convenience.
-With four weeks of ready-to-go foods delivered right to your home, it saves you time and effort.
+With four weeks of food delivered right to your home, it saves you time and effort.
 Click here to get started! >